storozhukhanna/take-home-webdriver-test/README.md

 ## Submission Rubrics

 ### General Requirements
-1. All tests should contain @Test annotation.
+1. All com.dotdash.tests should contain @Test annotation.
-2. All tests should provide a setup and tear down mechanism that closes the browser.
+2. All com.dotdash.tests should provide a setup and tear down mechanism that closes the browser.
-3. All tests should run successfully from IDE.
-Provide a way to run tests on unix based OS.
+3. All com.dotdash.tests should run successfully from IDE.
+Provide a way to run com.dotdash.tests on unix based OS.

 ### Test Specific Rubrics